jonathan-r-jones/Composable-Batch-Files/README.md

 Most of the batch files are run using a single parameter.

-For example, running Hello_World.bat Will yield the following output:
+For example, running Hello_World.bat will yield the following output:

 d:\dropbox\it\composable_batch_files>hello_world step_1